mediapills/cloud-custodian/docs/source/gcp/examples/ml-model-delete.rst

-ML Engine Model - Delete Action
+ML Engine - Delete Models
 ===============================

 It is a good practice for data science to control model live cycle.
 Training process can effect on model state and in nowadays dynamic models creation is common practice.